 After consultation with the Greater Dandenong community on what kind of future they wanted for themselves and our city, the Greater Dandenong People's Panel developed a new Community Vision for 2040:

-The City of Greater Dandenong is a home to all.
 It's a city where you can enjoy and embrace life through celebration and equal opportunity.
 We harmonise the community by valuing multiculturalism and the individual.
-Our community is healthy, vibrant, innovative and creative.
-Our growing city is committed to environmental sustainability.